-The FBI is warning all Americans of produce sprayed with poison.
+The FBI has warned all Americans to be cautious of produce at grocery stores that might have been sprayed with poison.

-In May 2016, the FBI investigated reports of a man possibly contaminating food in a Michigan market.
+In May 2016, the FBI investigated reports of a man who had possibly contaminated food in a Michigan market.

-On 18 July 2016 the web site Q Political published an article (alarmingly titled “FBI Issues Horrifying Warning To Frequent Grocery Shoppers”) that suggested federal investigators had issued a warning about the United States’ food supply.
-Its opening paragraphs were no less alarming:
+On 18 July 2016 the web site Q Political published an article whose alarming headline (“FBI Issues Horrifying Warning to Frequent Grocery Shoppers”) and opening paragraphs suggested that federal investigators had issued a general warning to Americans about the United States’ food supply:

 The FBI issued a horrifying warning to frequent grocery shoppers, I can’t believe this!
 Every American needs to see this!